Non-deductible Expenses Definition

 16. Home Office Expenses

-In certain cases, you can write off the expenses related to setting up a home office that you need to dedicate only a certain area of your home or office to your small business.
+In certain cases, you can write off the expenses related to setting up a home office if you need to dedicate only a certain area of your home or office to your small business.
 It need not be a designated area, but it should be free of distractions.

 Because of this, it’s unlikely that you’ll be able to claim a deduction for a home office that also serves as a guest bedroom.
 However, it still comes under deductible business expenses if you set aside a specific basement area for tax returns and tax purposes.